Skip to main content

 The Substrate — AI-Native Tooling, Harnesses, and Process

 RDS uses AI in every aspect of the business: internal operations, customer delivery, and delivered products.
-Collaborative Machines (31-role multi-agent reasoning platform), Cognitive Mesh (mesh coordination harness), a 1,750-clause FAR/DFARS/HHSAR/VAAR library, and a 7-domain enterprise knowledge base — the substrate that makes fixed-cost delivery economically viable on federal schedules.
+Collaborative Machines (31-role multi-agent reasoning platform), Cognitive Mesh (mesh coordination harness), a 1,750-clause FAR/DFARS/HHSAR/VAAR library, and a 7-domain enterprise knowledge base — the substrate that makes fixed-cost delivery viable on federal schedules.

 Sprint Catalog